 Can I be connected to a private lab?
 We can provide information on other labs that are doing testing for PFAS in drinking water.

 When will I get my test results?
-Your test results will be sent to you four to six weeks after received.
+Your test results will be sent to you five to eight weeks after received at the lab.

 What can I do if my water has PFAS?
 If PFAS are detected in your water sample, we will provide recommended next steps along with your results.